 Excessive stress leaves teens and adults alike susceptible to misusing substances as an unhealthy coping mechanism.
 Many teenagers are under intense pressure to succeed academically or in their chosen sport, so they can improve their chances of getting into an excellent college.
 Meanwhile, they’re simultaneously navigating a complicated social landscape that likely includes exploring their sexuality for the first time.
 These transitions often overlap with occasions where a teen might get exposed to underage drinking.

-Young men who start drinking during adolescence may put themselves at a higher risk of developing a problematic relationship with alcohol and other substances down the road.
-Drugs alter brain chemistry, which can cause addiction, depression and other behavioral health issues.
-If you’re responsible for helping guide a teenager’s life, you have a pivotal role in ensuring he’s aware of the dangers of underage drinking, including teenage alcoholism and its potential effects on his well-being.
+Teens who start drinking during adolescence may put themselves at a higher risk of developing a problematic relationship with alcohol and other substances down the road.
+Drugs alter brain chemistry, which can cause addiction, depression, and other behavioral health issues.
+If you’re responsible for helping guide a teenager’s life, you have a pivotal role in ensuring they are aware of the dangers of underage drinking, including teenage alcoholism and its potential effects on their well-being.

 Teenage Substance Use Hinders Brain Development